ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 #### If Corax Encounters a Complex Property While Indexing:

-* If an auto index exists for the document, Corax will throw `System.NotSupportedException` to notify the user that a search that is not supported by Corax has been attempted.
+* If an auto index exists for the document Corax will alert the user:
+  `The value of '{fieldName}' field is a complex object.
+Indexing it as a text isn't supported.
+You should consider querying on individual fields of that object.`

 * If a static index is used and it doesn't explicitly relate to the complex field, Corax will automatically exempt the